 - improves balance and coordination.

 Our ‘Keep Moving Teesside’ Chair Based Yoga and Exercise classes are gentle exercise class designed for those age 50+ and over, or those with limited mobility and a need for a different approach to exercise than usual gym-based modalities offer.

 Attending a ‘Keep Moving Teesside’ class is great fun social and designed to keep people enjoying later life for longer.

 The exercises can be done standing, seated on a chair or standing with chair support.

 They can be adapted to meet your needs with less repetitions or lower resistance.

 They are great fun to participate in and teach!

 -Our Impact on Teesside –

-Aimee has already had a positive impact with Yoga, Meditation and Move it or Lose it classes in teesside.
+Aimee has already had a positive impact with Yoga, Meditation and Chair Based Yoga and Exercise classes in teesside.
 For those who have mental and physical health challenges, finding usual exercise settings, such as gyms, affects peoples ability to access services available.
 This affects 61% of people wishing to attend classes.
 By making classes accessible, this helps to eliminate this barrier.

 We help to bring people together in the community, to socialise whilst keeping fit, active and looking after their physical and mental health.